alvzed/ms-project-4/README.md

 ### Existing Features
 - User authorization - allows users to create an account that stores user information and lets logged in user's see the content on the site.
 This includes sign up, login and logout pages.
+- Admin page - allows a superuser to log in to the admin panel and use CRUD functionality on all users, videos, categories, etc. This is currently the built in Django admin page as it fulfilled all the functionality needed for the admin user at the moment.
+This will be built out to a more fitting admin page and functionality on the site istelf in the future.
 - Landing page - this view redirects logged in users to the library directly but stops unauthorized users and shows them buttons that are linked to the sign up and login pages.
 All views redirect to this page is the user isn't authorized.
 - Library - the main page of the site, it shows the user thumbnails of the following videos:
     - The most 5 viewed videos and